CP-Unibo/mzn2feat/README.md

 INSTALLATION
 ============

-1. Decompress the package:

-      $ tar zxf mzn2feat-1.0.tar.bz2

-2. Move into the resulting mzn2feat-1.0 folder and run the installer:
+1. Move into the mzn2feat folder and run the installer:

-      mzn2feat-1.0$ ./install.sh [--no-xcsp]
+      mzn2feat$ ./install.sh [--no-xcsp]

    Note that setting the option --no-xcsp avoids to install the xcsp2mzn converter (e.g., if you don't want / cannot install the XML libraries).

-3. Add/modify the environment variables MZN2FEAT_HOME and PATH:
+2. Add/modify the environment variables MZN2FEAT_HOME and PATH:

       MZN2FEAT_HOME must point to your <installdir>
       PATH must be extended to include <installdir>/bin

-   where <installdir> is the directory in which the package was decompressed.
+   where <installdir> is the directory mzn2feat.
    For instance, bash users would add the following lines to .bashrc file:

       $ export MZN2FEAT_HOME="<installdir>"